Pinto Revolt

-Conspiracy of the Pintos, also known as the Pinto Revolt or the Pinto Conspiracy, and in Portuguese as Conjuração dos Pintos, was a rebellion against the Portuguese rule in Portuguese Goa in 1787.
+The Pinto Revolt (Conjuração dos Pintos), also known as the Conspiracy of the Pintos or the Pinto Conspiracy, was a rebellion against the Portuguese rule in Portuguese Goa in 1787.
 The leaders of the plot were three prominent priests from the village of Candolim in the concelho of Bardes, Goa.
 The highest-ranked leaders belonged to the Pinto clan of Candolim, hence the name of the rebellion.

 The Pintos were a Goan noble family and later vassals of Peshwa Baji Rao II in the Maratha Confederacy.
+They were one of the noblest families in Goa during the 18th century.

 Pinto Family

 The history of Christianity of Candolim dates back to the conversion of Santu Sinay (Shenoy), a Brahmin ganvkar (Konkani: freeholder) who belonged to the nobility of his people.
-He was the progenitor of the noble revolutionary Pinto family.
+He was the progenitor of the Pinto family.

 Due to the services he provided to the Crown he was given a perpetual grave in Our Lady of Hope Church in Candolim, Goa infront of the altar.

 Santu Sinay (1577–1640), was the son of Naru Sinay; who had earlier migrated from Loutolim, Salcette, and established himself in Candolim, where he purchased the fifth vangodd (clan) of the comunidade on 13 August 1604.
 Naru Sinay died after 1624, and was survived by his wife, and three sons—Jeronimo de Souza, Santu Sinay, and Christovão d'Andrade.
 Santu Sinay was converted along with the rest of his family at the age of 8, and subsequently took the name of Salvador Pinto.
 His godfather was Fr.
 Manoel Pinto, a Franciscan rector of the Church of Our Lady of Hope of Candolim and the seminary of Reis Magos.
 He was brought up in the seminary of Reis Magos, where he developed a great devotion to St. Francis Xavier.
 Salvador Pinto was tutored by two Franciscan priests, Fr.
 Pinto and Fr.
 Simão de Nazareth; who succeeded the former as rector of Candolim parish.